 This type of trading order is used with most of the Stop and Take Profit Order by selecting or clicking the “Close On Trigger” box.
 It is treated as "high priority" order and if margin is not present in the order book to execute it, it will try to amend down or cancel other open orders in the same symbol.
 It can only be used to reduce a position and will cancel automatically if it would increase it.
 This type of order is used in case of market reversals.

 Bracket orders are three-component conditional orders that are comprised of a main order (buy or sell order), a stop-loss order, and a take profit order.
 The stop loss and take profit orders are the brackets in this case.

 A Bracket Order is therefore used to take profits when the market price soars to a give target price and to stop loss by selling at a specified minimum target below which the market price should not fall before the assets are sold.

 A sell order, in this case, consists of a high-side sell limit order to sell at a given limit price above market price and hence take profits, and a low-side sell stop order to stop loss if the price falls below the current market price.
 A buy order in this case will comprise of a high-side buy stop order beyond which assets should not be bought, and a low side buy, limit order to buy at a lower price than the market price when the asset's overall price is falling.

-In this case, a limit buy order buys at a certain limit price below the market price if the market price falls and hence take advantage of falling prices, while the stop sell order will sell at a limit price below the market price to stop loss if the market price is falling.
+In this case, a limit buy order buys at a certain limit price below the market price if the market price falls and hence take advantage of falling prices.
+On the other hand, the stop sell order will sell at a limit price below the market price to stop loss if the market price is falling.
 The limit sell order sells at a specified price higher than market price in order to take a profit.